ltrgoddard/thesis/bibl.markdown

 Kraay, C.M., 'Hoards, Small Change and the Origin of Coinage', *Journal of Hellenic Studies*, 84 (1964), pp. 76--91
 Lacan, Jacques, *Écrits: A Selection*, trans. by Alan Sheridan (London: Tavistock Publicatons, 1977) Lacy Rumsey, 'The Obstinate reader: Prynne, prosody and degrees of engagement', *Thinking Verse*, 1 (2011), pp. 44--66 (pp. 48--49)
+Latter, Alex, '"Essential news": a history of *The English Intelligencer*' (unpublished doctoral thesis, Birkbeck College, University of London, 2013)
+---, *Late Modernism and 'The English Intelligencer'* (London: Bloomsbury, 2015)
-Latter, Alex, '"Scheming for the possible world": J.H.
+---, '"Scheming for the possible world": J.H.
 Prynne's *The White Stones* and *The English Intelligencer*', *Intercapillary Space*, \<http://intercapillaryspace.blogspot.co.uk/2010/04/scheming-for-possible-world-j.html\> [accessed 10 October 2013] (para.
 2)
 Leader, Zachary, 'Introduction: Origins and Ambivalences', in *The Movement Reconsidered: Essays on Larkin, Amis, Gunn, Davie and Their Contemporaries* (Oxford: Oxford University Press, 2009), pp. 1--15
 Leavis, 'A Rejoinder', *Scrutiny*, 19.4 (October 1953), pp. 321--28
 Leavis, 'A Rejoinder', *Scrutiny*, 4.2 (September 1935), pp. 185--87